-The Board is using Release 3 of the IAIABC's Electronic Data Interchange (EDI) standards the method to enter First Reports of Injury (FROI's) as well as Subsequent Reports of Injury (SROI's).
-The FROI's include data from the WC-1 forms while the SROI'S included data from WC-2, WC-2a, WC-3 and WC-4 forms.
-Insurers, self-insurers and group self-insurers, designated claims offices (TPA) can either file EDI through their own system or through and EDI vendor.
-Prior to filing EDI, you must file a Trading Partner Agreement with the Board.
+The Board uses Release 3 of the IAIABC's Electronic Data Interchange (EDI) Standards to receive First Reports of Injury (FROI's) as well as Subsequent Reports of Injury (SROI's).
+The FROI's include data reported on the WC-1 forms while the SROI'S include data from WC-2, WC-2a, WC-3 and WC-4 forms.
+Insurers, self-insurers and group self-insurers, designated claims offices (TPA) can either file EDI through their own system or through an EDI Trading Partner.
+Prior to filing EDI, you must file a Trading Partner Agreement with the Board to establish reporting protocols.

 - A. Filing with the Board-EDI - 1.
-Prior to filing in EDI, insurers, self-insurers, group self-insurers and designated claims office (TPAs) shall be certified to file via EDI by the Board. - 2.
-Insurers, self-insurers, group self-insurers, designated claims offices (TPAs) or their designated vendors shall file Forms WC-1, WC-2, WC-2a, WC-3 and WC-4 via EDI in form of FROI's (First Report of Injury) and SROIs (Subsequent Report of Injury). - 3.
-Insurers, self-insurers, group self-insurers, and designated claims offices (TPAs) shall not file any document or submit any transmission via EDI in any claim created prior to July 1, 2009.
-For any claim created prior to July 1, 2009, insurers, self-insurers, group self-insurers or designated claims offices (TPAs) shall file documents in paper unless and until web filing is available. - 4.
+Prior to filing in EDI, insurers, self-insurers, group self-insurers and designated claims office (TPAs) shall be certified to file via EDI by the Board after completing EDI testing.
+After successful testing, the Trading Partner shall not report EDI forms in paper. - 2.
+Insurers, self-insurers, group self-insurers, designated claims offices (TPAs) or their designated vendors shall file Forms WC-1, WC-2, WC-2a, WC-3 and WC-4 via EDI in FROIs (First Report of Injury) and SROIs (Subsequent Report of Injury). - 3.
+All claims submitted by insurers, self-insurers, group self-insurers, and designated claims offices (TPAs) to the Board must be in EDI format. - 4.
 Any Form WC-1, WC-2, WC-2a, WC-3, or WC-4 that is filed in paper by an insurer, self-insurer, group self-insurer, or designated claims offices (TPA) concerning any claim created on or after July 1, 2009 may be rejected by the Board. - 5.
-When filing via EDI, and whenever an attachment to a filing or submission is required, the employer, insurer, self-insurer, group self-insurer or designated claims office (TPA) shall simultaneously mail to, or electronically file with, the Board the filed Subsequent Report of Injury (SROI) or form and a copy of such attachment. - 6.
+When filing via EDI, and whenever an attachment to a filing is required, the forms shall be mailed to or electronically filed with the Board prior to or simultaneously with the filing of the EDI transaction. - 6.
 Pursuant to Board Rule 60(c), all attachments filed with the Board shall contain the employee's name, date of injury, and Board claim number.
 Any attachment that does not contain this information shall be rejected by the Board.
-Copies of all filings shall be served on the employee and the employee's attorney, if represented.
+Copies of all filings shall be served on the employee and the employee's attorney, if represented. - B. Compliance